-There shall not be more than two neural-network post-filter characteristics SEI messages present in a picture unit with the same value of nnpfc_id.
-When there are two neural-network post-filter characteristics SEI messages present in a picture unit with the same value of nnpfc_id, these SEI messages shall have different content.
-When two neural-network post-filter characteristics SEI messages with the same nnpfc_id and different content are present in the same picture unit, both of these neural-network post-filter characteristics SEI messages shall be in the same SEI NAL unit.
+There shall not be more than two NNPFC SEI messages present in a picture unit with the same value of nnpfc_id.
+When there are two NNPFC SEI messages present in a picture unit with the same value of nnpfc_id, these SEI messages shall have different content.
+When two NNPFC SEI messages with the same nnpfc_id and different content are present in the same picture unit, both of these NNPFC SEI messages shall be in the same SEI NAL unit.